manishggarg/Social-Security-Administration-Data-Analysis/README.md

-The data is available in different CSV files on a yearly basis and compressed in a zip file.
+The data is available in different CSV files on a yearly basis

 Each CSV file contains Name, Sex, and the number of babies born that year with that name.